7 Best Cordless Vacuums for Pet Hair of 2026

 Filtration and Allergen Control

 Pet dander is the real problem — not the visible hair.
 Dander particles measure 2.5 to 10 microns and trigger allergic reactions in roughly 30 percent of people with allergies.
 HEPA filtration at 99.97 percent capture efficiency down to 0.3 microns is the standard that matters.
 Some vacuums claim HEPA-like performance but use non-sealed systems where air leaks around the filter housing, allowing dander to escape back into the room.
-Look for sealed whole-machine filtration like Dyson's sealed HEPA or the Shark PowerDetect's HEPA system.
+Look for sealed whole-machine filtration like Dyson's sealed HEPA or Shark's anti-allergen complete seal.
 For severe pet allergies, an auto-empty dock like the Shark PowerDetect's seals collected debris away so emptying does not release a dander cloud into the room.

 Dustbin Capacity and Emptying Method